 Furthermore, since flux varies over time, that variability could contribute to our observed patterns.
 We have not deconvolved temproral variability from model effects these processes, but future models could leverage time series data like this one to incorporate multiple observed time-points into the prediction of particle size distributions at depth.
 One way to do this would be to use a smoothing function to interpolate particle abundances at each size, depth and times, and then to use a model in which the sinking speed of a given particle size is used to identify the relevant time-point where the abundance informs that time-point.

-In contreast to the upper OMZ core, theere is an with apparent flattening of the particle size distribution below 500 m, beyon expected effects generated by particle remineralization.
+In contreast to the upper OMZ core, theere is an with apparent flattening of the particle size distribution below 500 m, beyond the expected effects generated by particle remineralization.
 This could suggest aggregation processes (Burd and Jackson 2009).
 Indeed, aggregation could be occurring throughout the OMZ core, but only exceed disaggreation in this region.

-Revisiting Hypotheses {This may be too redundant with other stuff}
+Revisiting Hypotheses

 Our data provide the first combined look at the relationship between particle size, particle flux and migratory organisms.
 Our data support only the first of the Weber-Bianchi hypotheses (Weber and Bianchi 2020), that particles of all sizes remineralize more slowly in OMZs HWB1.
 It did not support Weber and Bianchis hypotheses that disaggregation is lower in the OMZ HWB2 , nor that the largist particles degraded particularly slowly in OMZs HWB3.
 This non-support of the final hypotheses, that large particles do not degrade particularly slowly suprised the authors, since models suggest that remineralization in the largest particles is driven by sulfate reduction, which is not as efficient as other processes (Weber and Bianchi 2020).